wrightben/math/Statistics - General/monty-hall/Readme.md

 ## Questions
 So here are interesting questions:
 - Why did I react the way I did when it was suggested that I could *improve* my odds by following the suggested strategy?
 In fact, that's what made the problem so interesting: The stubborn belief that it was not possible to do any better.
-Yet, I *was* curious enough to consider the strategist's perspective until I eventually understand the problem.
+Yet, I *was* curious enough to consider the strategist's perspective until I understood the problem.
 -